mgenware/mingru-models/README.md

 export default dd.table(User);
 ```

-You may wonder why the two-step process, why not export the table type directly? well, there are several reasons:
+You may wonder why a two-step process, why not export the table type directly? well, there are several reasons:

 * Exporting the class would require user to define columns as `static` properties.
 * When calling `dd.table`, dd-models will look through all columns and do some validation as well as preprocessing work like setting up foreign keys, which is definitely suited for an object.